OFFICE OF THE SELECTBOARD

 Bid Opening: Truck #1 Replacement

-The Selectboard opened 3 truck replacement bids with prices ranging from $313,542 to $320,263.
+The Selectboard opened three truck replacement bids with prices ranging from $313,542 to $320,263.
 Per the bid specifications, the Town of Halifax is accepting quotes for a Turnkey 50000 GVW Tandem Truck.
+A discussion ensued as to the difficulty involved in defining specifications as the intent of the Selectboard was to secure pricing quotes for vehicles already on the lot in order to speed delivery times.
+The bid process instructions asked prospective bidders to provide specification sheets for all applicable vehicles in their inventory.

-Keith Stone recommends purchasing a truck that can withstand steep terrain, is not an interstate truck, 46,000 rear axle rating and gear ratio of 530/532.
-It was noted that newer trucks will have higher numbers as engines have more power.
-Edwards noted that the town received a bid solicitation that they hadn’t seen prior.
+Christofferson noted that prior to the meeting, Keith Stone recommended purchasing a truck that can withstand steep terrain, is not an interstate truck, 46k rear axle rating and gear ratio of 530/532.
+It was also noted that the 2027 model year will add a ~$30K cost for new emissions systems.
+Edwards noted that the town received a bid package request (Patriot Hill Group out of CT) that they hadn’t seen prior to this evening.

 Bidder and bid details were read.
 Below are the final total bids: